 This Notice is served on:

-- the four NHS Health Boards in Scotland using WellSky HEPMA systems which have agreed to participate in the collection.
+the five NHS Health Boards in Scotland using WellSky HEPMA systems which have agreed to participate in the collection.

 Specific collection dates will be agreed with the individual Health Boards.